 Limitations of the TC model

 The TC model is an outstanding initial effort to represent decision processes in time-varying instrumental environments.
 In particular, the operationalization of uncertainty-driven exploration according to relative uncertainty offers new insights into the classical exploration-exploitation dilemma in reinforcement learning (Cohen, McClure, & Yu, 2007).
-That said, there are some important limitations of this model that limits its generalizability to other time-varying instrumental problems.
+That said, some important limitations of this model limit its generalizability to other time-varying instrumental problems.

 First, by dividing the temporal space in half, the TC model provides a relatively coarse representation of the time-varying contingency.
 This heuristic approach to value representation adequately captures most monotonic reward functions such as those described above, but fails to represent other functions such as the quadratic function depicted below: